orbitse/data-512-a1/README.md

 ### __About Data__

 #### Copyright
-The Wikipedia page view data was gathered from the Wikimedia REST API, Wikimedia Foundation, 2017.
+The Wikipedia data was gathered from the Wikimedia REST API, Wikimedia Foundation, 2017.
 CC-BY-SA 3.0

 #### License
 This Wikimedia Foundation data is licensed under an Apache 2.0 License, which includes in part: